Hormonal Birth Control Safe for Women With Diabetes

 The researchers looked at the health records, collected between 2002 and 2011, of 146,080 women ages 14 to 44.
 All of the women had either type 1 or type 2 diabetes.
 First, the researchers identified 3,012 women who had had blood clots, also known as a thromboembolism, as well as those who had had related complications, such as a stroke or a heart attack.
 Then they combed the data for information on the types of birth control, if any, that those women had used in order to see if it increased their risk of such complications.

-This study suggests that hormonal contraceptives offer a low-risk means of planning a pregnancy, which could help reduce the chances of birth defects for infants born to women with diabetes.
-Yet the authors found that 72 percent of the women they studied had not been prescribed any birth control, perhaps due to fears that it could cause stroke, heart attack, or blood clots.
+This study suggests that hormonal contraceptives offer a low-risk means of planning a pregnancy.
+Unfortunately, the authors found that 72 percent of the women they studied had not been prescribed any birth control, perhaps due to fears that it could cause stroke, heart attack, or blood clots.
 The researchers don’t know whether factors like smoking, obesity, or family health history contributed to the women’s risk of clots and related issues.
 Also, few women in the study used under-the-skin implants, which makes their findings about that birth control method inconclusive.

 “Hormonal Contraception and Risk of Thromboembolism in Women with Diabetes.”
 Sarah H. O’Brien, Terah Koch, Sara K. Vesely, and Eleanor Bimla Schwarz.
 Diabetes Care, 2016 Nov. dc161534; DOI: 10.2337/dc16-1534